LAAC-LSCP/ChildProject/docs/source/vandam.rst

        raise Exception("could not find table '{}'".format(self.path))
    Exception: could not find table './metadata/children'

-The validation fails, because the metadata is missing.
+This is expected.
+The validation should fail, because the metadata is missing.
 We need to store the metadata about the children and the recordings in a way that meets the specifications (see :ref:`format-metadata`).

 Create the metadata
 -------------------

+We need two metadata files:

+ - ``metadata/recordings.csv``, which links each recording to their associate metadata (recording date and time, recording device, etc.)
+ - ``metadata/children.csv``, which stores the information about the participants.

 Let’s start with the recordings metadata. ``metadata/recordings.csv`` should at least have the following columns: experiment, child_id,